-Training for investors on green inclusive finance, 29th September in Utrecht
+Training for investors on green inclusive finance, 29th September 2017 in Utrecht The Netherlands

 A one day ‘Training for Investors on Green Inclusive Finance’ was held in Utrecht on 29th September, prepared and delivered by Enclude BV, organised by the e-MFP Microfinance & Environment Action Group and kindly hosted by NpM.
 The training introduced investors and donors to green inclusive finance: state of the art and lessons learnt.
 It covered how to assess environmental performance of financial institutions, what are the investment opportunities and challenges, and future perspectives.

 With an interactive format it included case studies, guided discussions, group work, and presentations.
 An overview of the sector along with best international and local practices, and actual examples of green initiatives were presented.

 Access to Education – Why Finance Matters,11th September 2017 in Zurich

 Hosted by Credit Suisse in Zurich and co-organised by e-MFP, SMP and Credit Suisse, this event addressed the factors that matter in applying microfinance to ensure adequate, affordable quality education and how to effectively achieve scale in this area of financial inclusion.
 The panel introduced the winner and one of the finalists of the 2016 European Microfinance Award which focused on Microfinance and Access to Education.
 It also explored the perspective of investors and technical assistance providers who are key in growing the sector responsibly.
 Speakers were Elizabeth West (Jacobs Foundation), Nathan Byrd (Opportunity International), Maria Teresa Zappia (Blue Orchard) and the moderator was Bernd Balkenhol, Swiss Microfinance Platform (SMP).
 The event was a great success with more than 100 participants.